evandisoft/RedOnion/CommonScriptApi.md

 You can get access to a lot of different gameplay objects from this class.

 ## HighLogic
-Here we are just exposing KSP's [HighLogic](https://kerbalspaceprogram.com/api/class_high_logic.html) class, which is also used as a static class.
+This is KSP's [HighLogic](https://kerbalspaceprogram.com/api/class_high_logic.html) class, which is also used as a static class.

 One thing you can do with this, is get access to the [CurrentGame](https://kerbalspaceprogram.com/api/class_game.html), and use that to get a reference to the current [CrewRoster](https://kerbalspaceprogram.com/api/class_kerbal_roster.html).